 Eligibility for a Variance

-A variance from the requirements of the Code can only be granted where practical difficulties occur or where necessary to provide access to persons with disabilities, and then only if granting the variance, with whatever conditions the LMCD Board of Directors (“Board”) may impose, does not adversely affect the purposes of the Code, the public health, safety, and welfare, and reasonable access to or use of the Lake by the public and riparian owners.
+A variance from the requirements of the Code can only be granted where practical difficulties occur or where necessary to provide access to persons with disabilities, and then only if granting the variance, with whatever conditions the LMCD Board of Directors (“Board”) may impose, does not adversely affect the health/ecology of the lake, the purposes of the Code, the public health, safety, and welfare, and reasonable access to or use of the Lake by the public and riparian owners.

 The applicant must demonstrate the existence of sufficient practical difficulties to allow the granting of the requested variance.
 For the purposes of the Code, “practical difficulties” means one or more unique conditions of a property that prevent the property owner from using the Lake in a reasonable manner permitted by the Code.
 Practical difficulties only exist with respect to a particular property if the conditions preventing the proposed reasonable use of the property are unique to the property, were not created by the property owner, and are not based solely on economic considerations.